Grass Island, South Georgia: Falklands War

-On the 22 and 23 April 1982, after a British Special Boat Service team had been driven back by snow at Cumberland East Bay, as part of Operation Paraquet a Troop of the Special Air Service was landed on Grass Island from HMS Antrim, and set up an observation post in preparations for an attack on Argentine positions.
+After South Georgia had been invaded and occupied by Argentina on the 3 April, 1982, during the Falklands War, the British used Grass Island during the staging of Operation Paraquet; the operation to recapture South Georgia.
+On 22 and 23 April, 1982, after a British Special Boat Service team had been driven back by snow at Cumberland East Bay, a troop of the Special Air Service was landed on Grass Island from HMS Antrim.
+Once on the island they set up an observation post in preparation for a British attack on the Argentine positions on South Georgia.